grantcurell/projects/Automating OME Hardware Reports/README.md

 - [ ] (Optional) Go back and fix exception handling for [Dell code](https://github.com/dell/OpenManage-Enterprise/tree/master/Core/Python)
 - [ ] Set up a DHCP server
 - [ ] Figure out how to retrieve the service tag
+- [ ] Update readme with actual instructions
+  - [ ] Add the bit about the file names for inventory and discoveries
+  - [ ] Tell people how to manipulate them if needed

 Note: If I need a way to compare the IP address of the idrac and get the ID, you can retrieve it from the device inventory under deviceManagement